Hertfordshire BikeSafe workshops

 Workshops are open to anyone with a full motorcycle license and a roadworthy bike.
-If it’s found not to be so during the administration check, the rider will not be able to take part in the observed rides.
-Restricted learner 125cc bikes won’t be appropriate as bikes need to be able to reach national speed limits.
-You will need to bring with you:
+If it’s found not to be so during the administration check, the rider will not be able to take part in the observed rides, please ensure you are able to produce the following on the day of your observed ride:

 - Complete license